santosn-qa/practice-automation/README.md

 ## Disclaimer

 Please note that this project is purely for educational purposes and practice.
 There is no specific structure, design pattern, or working framework provided.
-It's a sandbox for you to explore and learn different approaches to web automation.
+It's a sandbox I used to practice and play around with different techniques for managing UI components in web automation.
+Please feel free to review the code and provide any feedback you may have.